Unikeonpäivä: Sleepy Head Day in Finland

-This Sunday, as every 27th of July, is the National Sleepy Head Day in Finland (Unikeonpäivä), which means that the last sleeping family member must be woken up with water.
+Every 27th of July is the National Sleepy Head Day in Finland (Unikeonpäivä).
+That means one thing: the last sleeping family member must be woken up with water.

-How the water gets to the person or how the person gets to the water is a matter of choice.
+How the water gets to the person (or how the person gets to the water) is a matter of style and personal choice.
 The victims of the Unikeonpäivä find themselves awakened by a bucket of water poured over their heads or by being carried over to a river, sea or lake and thrown in.

 You better set your alarm on on Sleepy Head Day.
-Source (CC: by-sa)
+This girl didn’t.
+Source (CC: by)

 How the Sleepy Head Day started in Finland